boot2docker/boot2docker-cli/README.md

 # boot2docker-cli

-This is the Go port of the boot2docker (https://github.com/boot2docker/boot2docker) management script.
-It is intended to replace the shell version because the shell script cannot be used on Windows without cygwin.
+This is the Go port of boot2docker (https://github.com/boot2docker/boot2docker) management script.
+It is intended to replace the shell script eventually.
+It is currently usable but since it is under active development, frequent changes and bugs are expected.
+USE AT YOUR OWN RISK.

 The Go port will produce a single binary without extra dependencies for the following platforms: